 - full name, surname and maiden surname if a married woman

 - occupation and if a married woman or widow, the full name and occupation of her husband

 - if married, the date of birth of the surviving widow or widower

 - whether the deceased was in receipt of a pension or allowance from public funds.

 Certificates and forms

-A green form will be given to you at your registration appointment.
-This form is for you to give to the funeral director, meaning they can go ahead with the funeral arrangements (other procedures may apply if the death has been referred to the coroner).
-You will also be given a form for social security purposes.
-These are free of charge.
+A green form will be discussed at your registration appointment and the Registrar will send it to your funeral director.
+This will allow them to go ahead and plan the funeral arrangements (other procedures may apply if the death has been referred to the Coroner).

 You can buy death certificates at your appointment.
-These are £11.00 each and payment can be made in cash or by credit/debit card.
+These are £11.00 each and payment can be made by credit/debit card.